Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 \subsection{The independent sum model}

-Consider a statistically independent family $(\mtx{W}_1, \dots, \mtx{W}_n)$ of random \hilite{self-adjoint} matrices, either real or complex, with common dimension $d$.
-We place the standing assumption that each of these random matrices has two finite moments: $\Expect \norm{\mtx{W}_i}^2 < + \infty$, where $\norm{\cdot}$ denotes the {spectral norm}.
+Consider an independent family $(\mtx{W}_1, \dots, \mtx{W}_n)$ of random \hilite{self-adjoint} matrices, either real or complex, with common dimension $d$.
+We place the standing assumption that each random matrix has two finite moments: $\Expect \norm{\mtx{W}_i}^2 < + \infty$, where $\norm{\cdot}$ denotes the {spectral norm}.
 Construct the sum of the random matrices:

 We call this the \term{independent sum model}.
 It serves as a versatile template for describing random matrices that arise in theoretical, applied, and computational mathematics.
-For some examples, see the applications in \cref{sec:applications} or the treatise~\cite{Tro15:Introduction-Matrix}.
+For some examples, see the applications in Section~\ref{sec:applications} or the expository works~\cite{Tro15:Introduction-Matrix,Tro26:Applied-RMT}.

 For the independent sum model~\eqref{eqn:indep-sum-main}, the most important statistics are its extreme eigenvalues, $\lambda_{\max}(\mtx{Y})$ and $\lambda_{\min}(\mtx{Y})$. \term{Matrix concentration inequalities} provide probability bounds for the extreme eigenvalues in terms of simple, accessible statistics of the summands~\cite{Tro15:Introduction-Matrix}.
 These results have made an enormous impact over the last 15 years because they reduce (formerly) challenging problems in random matrix theory to short linear algebra calculations.
 Nevertheless, the basic results, such as the matrix Bernstein inequality, do not provide very precise information, and researchers have continued to seek more refined results.